henryjeynes/watering-system/README.md

   -Create a lite version for Tiny24 or similar, and another version for 7+ individual plants -Create a new board for Mega code.
 The Mega88 can only work with 6 watering sensors -Add individual watering.
-The code currently uses one pump for both plants -Design new board with built-in pump control (probably MOSFETs)
+The code currently uses one pump for both plants